kuri65536/leveldb-ui-quart/README.md

 TODO
 ------------------
+### 1.0.0
+- classify list-uped keys.

 ### 0.3.0
-- take screenshots
+- readme: take screenshots
+- value encode by python-pickle

+Change
+------------------
+### 0.3.0
 - key encode from menu
 - value encode from menu
 - enable to reverse in query
-- value encode by python-pickle

-Change
-------------------
 ### 0.2.0
 - value encode by settings
 - key encode by settings